 Claude M. Simpson’s impressive work, The British Broadside Ballad and Its Music, cites only one other song for which Calino was used: A pleasant Song made by a Souldier … To an excellent tune, called, Calino.
 Surviving copies are now preserved in the Pepys and Roxburghe broadside collections, variously dated between 1630 and 1674.

 Bruce Olson has shown that Simpson had passed over another title by which Calino was known: In summer time.
 The complicating factor is that In summer time was the title of several different broadside melodies in six distinct stanza forms, one of which was Calino.
 A broadside commonly called A pleasant Song, made by a Souldier ….
 To the tune of Calino was first entered in the Stationers’ Register on 24 April 1588 as “A Sweete new songe latelie made by a Souldier, and named it the falle of follye.”
-The first line, “In Summer time when Phoebus rayes”, gives the alternative tune title on other broadsides, identifiable as those which name In summer time as the melody and also fit the Calino stanzas.
+The first line, “In Summer time when Phoebus rayes”, gives the alternative tune title on other broadsides, identifiable as those which name In summer time as the melody and which also fit the scansion of the Calino stanzas.

 Thus identified as In summer time, it is clear that the Calino melody was one of the most popular broadside tunes of the late 16th and all through the 17th century.
 The dates of four examples of the large number of ballads naming this particular In summer time can represent its longevity: A merry new Song how a Bruer meant to make a Cooper cuckold, c.
 1590; The Fatal Fall of Five Gentlemen, 1648; The Godly maid of Leicester, 1663-1674; and The Happy Damsel, 1693.